komacke/cordova-syncFileSystem/README.md

 * Only the manual resolution policy is supported.
 * getUsageAndQuota, getFileStatus, and onServiceStatusChanged are not yet implemented.
-* DirectoryEntry.getFile triggers a sync even when an existing file is retrieved.
+* DirectoryEntry.getFile triggers a sync even when an existing file is retrieved. (resolved)
 * Failed sync uploads are not currently retried (until another change triggers another sync attempt).
 * FileEntry.moveTo and FileEntry.copyTo do not trigger syncs.

 # Release Notes
+## working on next release ....

 ## 0.1.5 (October 21, 2014)
 - Documentation updates.